The First Touch Gentling Your Mustang

-These pinto foals have a 50-50 chance of inheriting their mother's Gray gene
+These pinto foals have a 50-50 chance of inheriting their

 "Cinnamon" owned by Nan Moore of Florida

 horses with the gray gene begin to "roan" or develop a sprinkling of gray on the backs of their ears and around their eyes.

 At this stage they may look like reverse raccoons, with big grey/white circles around their eyes.

 A white area, such as a blaze on the face, may seem to "leak out" spreading and growing irregularly, like spilled milk.

 is a more mature stage than normal) whereas a normal bay foal is born with light legs that do not turn black until the first shedding - see photo at right)

 A "Normal" Bay foal who will stay bay is born with light-colored legs.

 ears.
 The face turns light, too, which is not seen on roans (which

 Next: CONFUSING STAGE: In the early and intermediate stages of the graying process, the horse will have a mixture of white and dark hairs, a most confusing stage for trying to identify color, as it closely mimics various other patterns, such as Roan, Rabicano, Roaned Sabino, Varnish Appaloosa, etc.

-Gradually the gray takes over, and the entire horse turns gray.
+either dappled or a flat steel gray.
 Eventually, most grey horses fade to pure white.
-(Roan, which this stage of gray is most often confused with, is not progressive, and does not involve graying on the face)
+(Roan, which this stage of gray is most often confused with, is not progressive, and does not involve graying on the face.

 The METAL, PEWTER, or ROSE GREY Stage:

-Rose Greys will develop from red horses; Steel or Pewter Greys will develop from black horses.
+red horses; Steel or Pewter Greys will develop from black horses.

-At this stage Greys may still be confused with Roans.
+At this stage Greys may still be confused with Roans

 DAPPLE GRAY PHASE: The Dapple Gray phase is the phase for which Gray is best-known.
 By the time the classic "Dapple Gray" phase phase emerges, it is obvious that the horse is a gray and not a roan!
 The extent of dappling varies considerably, however.
 Some horses are more of a flat gray, with only subtle dappling, if any at all.
-Others are wildly dappled.